Vineyard George III

 This historic vineyard in the Oakville subappellation, just three miles south of Rutherford, was first planted in the 19th century and its wines have been winning awards since the Paris World’s Fair of 1889.
 Replanted in the mid-1990s with better clones, close vine spacing and a modern trellising system, this site is now producing the finest Cabernet Sauvignon in its fabled history.
 “To Kalon is a great expression of Cabernet Sauvignon: rich, structured and complex,” says Tom Rinaldi.

 Similar to Rutherford, Oakville is an excellent Cabernet Sauvignon growing region.
 The alluvial fan deposits from the Mayacamas Mountain range produced gravely Bale Loams and Clay Loams soils, which allow excellent drainage.
 The area's level surface ensures even ripening on the vine.
-Located mid-valley, Oakville's climate has the best of upper and lower Napa Valley.
+Located mid-valley, Oakville's climate has the best of upper and lower Napa Valley for vineyards.
 It's far enough north that it benefits from the valley's warm, long days of sunlight, while it's far enough south to be cooled at night by the ocean fog from the San Pablo Bay, which maintains the grapes' natural acidity and gives the grapes longer hangtime on the vines.
 Our To Kalon Cabernet (named after the vineyard) is from Oakville.

 Three Palms Vineyard